 by Allyssa Victory

-Allyssa Victory is a civil rights attorney, former Oakland mayoral candidate and community leader.
+Allyssa Victory is a civil rights attorney, former Oakland mayoral candidate, community leader and Bay View columnist.
 Contact her on Twitter at @Victory4Oakland.